+Yes, there are consequences for sin, but the man born blind did not sin, nor his parents sinned, but that the works of God should be made manifest in him (John 9:3).
 A man does reap what he sows; however, he does not always bear severe suffering in a personal way.
 It falls on the just as well as the unjust.
 The trials of this life are just the result from a corruptible sinful world and therefore hard to avoid.
 The major or ultimate judgment for sin will take place face to face with God in eternity.
-The Melitians saw that Paul was unharmed and they changed their minds that he was a victim of their goddess and said that Paul himself was a god.
-Such divine beings (a god) were believed unreceptive to such trivialities as snakebite.
+The Melitians saw that Paul was unharmed and that changed their minds that he was a victim of their goddess.
+But they said that Paul himself was a god because the snake had no effect.
 A similar situation is reported in Acts 14:11-18.